Updated 16/10/2019

 Internal memory reset needed:

-Your printer should automatically recognise when you install a new cartridge and reset its internal memory, ensuring that it’s displaying full ink and toner levels etc. However, sometimes the printer just doesn’t do that correctly and believes that the old one, or no cartridge, is currently inserted instead.
+Your printer should automatically recognise when you install a new cartridge and reset its internal memory, ensuring that it’s displaying full ink and toner levels.
+However, sometimes the printer just doesn’t do that correctly and believes that the old one, or no cartridge, is currently inserted instead.
 Click here for the solution below on how to fix this

 Protective strips haven’t been removed:

-If you haven’t removed protective covers or plastic strips that are attached to a new cartridge when you first take it out of its packaging, the printer will fail to register the new cartridge and this will cause problems.
-Take the cartridge out of your printer and make sure all strips, tabs or plastic covers are removed before installing the cartridge again.
+Solution: – Take the cartridge out of your printer and make sure all strips, tabs or plastic covers are removed before installing the cartridge again.

 HP Cartridge Protection is enabled